zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

  * **title**

-     Specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
+     This parameter specifies the human readable name of the API service instance (for example, "`Endevor Prod`" or "`Sysview LPAR1`").
 This value is displayed in the API catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

      **Tip:** We recommend that you provide a specific default value of the `title`.
      Use a title that describes the service instance so that the end user knows the specific purpose of the service instance.

  * **description**

-     Specifies a short description of the API service.
+     This parameter specifies a short description of the API service.

      **Example:** "CA Endevor SCM - Production Instance" or "CA SYSVIEW running on LPAR1".